-The right hand part of Fig. 1 shows the ratio q of the edge density (blue dots) and global clustering coefficient (red dots) averaged over extreme years (defined as years with $\epsilon > 1$) to those averaged over normal years (defined as years with $|\epsilon| < 0.3$).
-High values of this ratio indicate that there is a significant difference between extreme and normal years - the ability of the RCN we are looking for.
+The right-hand part of Fig. 1 shows the ratio q of the edge density (blue dots) and global clustering coefficient (red dots) averaged over extreme years (defined as years with $\epsilon > 1$) to those averaged over normal years (defined as years with $|\epsilon| < 0.3$).
+High values of this ratio indicate that there is a significant difference between extreme and normal years, which is the ability of the RCN we are looking for.
 The ratio q is low for $\rho_0 = 0.70$ due to the small spread.
 High values above 1.6 are attained for ρ_0 in the range 0.8 to 0.95.
 A Wilcoxon test indicates that these differences between normal and extreme seasons are significant above the 99 % level.
-Concerning the global clustering coefficient \bar{c} , the ratio between extreme to normal years (red dots) is only slightly above 1, i.e it does not discriminate well between normal and extreme years which makes it less suitable for extreme detection.
+Concerning the global clustering coefficient \overline{c} , the ratio between extreme to normal years (red dots) is only slightly above 1, i.e. it does not discriminate well between normal and extreme years, which makes it less suitable for extreme detection.

 From these results, we infer that suitable values of ρ_0 for extreme drought detection are between 0.85 and 0.95, and a good separation between normal and extreme years can be achieved using the (normalised) edge density as a metric.
-We will use this metric and the range of $\rho_0 = 0.85, 0.90, 0.95$ for the comparison of the RCN method with data from the literature in section 4.
+We will use this metric and the range of $\rho_0 = 0.85$, 0.90 and 0.95 for a comparison of the RCN method with data from the literature in Sect.
+4.

-Table 1 shows the average and maximum degrees for $\rho_0=0.85,0.90,0.95$ for four normal years (1953, 1970, 1980 and 1994) and four extreme years (1959, 1976, 2003 and 2018).
-The average degrees decrease like the edge density (see Fig. 1) with increasing ρ_0 for normal as well as extreme years, and do not vary much between the normal years; for extreme years, the spread is larger.
-For all ρ_0 , the average as well as the maximum degree increase considerably from normal to extreme years by a factor of about two to three; approximately the same factor applies to the ratio maximum to average degree.
-Thus, the overall behavior of the degree distributions is the same for the ρ_0 values presented and is similar within the normal and extreme year groups.
-The cumulative distribution of the node degrees for GE SHY is shown in Fig. 2 exemplarily for three normal (1953, 1970 and 1994) and three extreme (1959, 1976 and 2018) years, again for $\rho_0=0.80,0.90,0.95$; for each year, the degrees are normalised with the maximum degree for better comparison.
-Roughly, two kinds of distribution can be discerned: i) more asymmetric distributions with either a pronounced maximum at low or high degrees (years 1953 and 2018 for $\rho_0=0.95$) and ii) more symmetric (years 1976 and 1994 for $\rho_0=0.85,0.90$), flat distributions with many low degree as well as high degree nodes and a less pronounced maximum.
-However, there are many years which cannot attributed clearly to either type and both types can appear in normal as well as in extreme years.
-As Figure 1 and Table 1 showed, the main difference between normal and extreme years is the higher average (i.e. edge density) and maximum degree which are considerably higher during extreme years.
+Table 1 shows the average and maximum degrees for $\rho_0 = 0.85, 0.90$ and 0.95 for 4 normal years (1953, 1970, 1980 and 1994) and 4 extreme years (1959, 1976, 2003 and 2018).
+The average degrees decrease, like the edge density (see Fig. 1), with increasing ρ_0 for normal as well as extreme years, and do not vary much between the normal years; for extreme years, the spread is larger.
+For all ρ_0 , the average and the maximum degree increase considerably from normal to extreme years by a factor of about 2 to 3; approximately the same factor applies to the ratio maximum to average degree.
+Thus, the overall behaviour of the degree distributions is the same for the ρ_0 values presented and is similar within the normal and extreme year groups.
+The cumulative distribution of the node degrees for the GE region during the SHY is exemplarily shown in Fig. 2 for 3 normal (1953, 1970 and 1994) and 3 extreme (1959, 1976 and 2018) years, again for $\rho_0 = 0.80$, 0.90 and 0.95; for each year, the degrees are normalised with the maximum degree for better comparison.
+Roughly, the following two kinds of distribution can be discerned: (i) more asymmetric distributions, with either a pronounced maximum at low or high degrees (years 1953 and 2018 for $\rho_0 = 0.95$), and (ii) more symmetric (years 1976 and 1994 for $\rho_0 = 0.85$, 0.90), flat distributions, with many low-degree and high-degree nodes and a less pronounced maximum.
+However, there are many years which cannot be clearly attributed to either type, and both types can appear in normal and in extreme years.
+As Fig. 1 and Table 1 show, the main difference between normal and extreme years is the higher average (i.e. edge density) and maximum degree, which are considerably higher during extreme years.